SlavaZSU/Test_Victor/How to properly update EspoCRM from version 5 to the latest.md

 ```
 php rebuild.php
 ```
-- We are trying to log in to the UI of your instance: `localhost:8080` (or your other port).
+- Log in to the UI of your instance: `localhost:8080` (or your other port).